mohit-cloud/core/projects/papers/JOSS/paper.md

   }
 ```

-A tracker class can then be implemented and data requests logged by the user
+A tracker class can then be implemented and data requests logged by the user:

 ```C++
  // The tracker is responsible for advancing the engine time and outputting the data requests below at each time step